Kiss Your Bad Breath Goodbye

 Usually, steady oral hygiene, such as regular brushing and flossing, along with eating healthy foods (like fresh, crisp vegetables) and our own natural saliva will be enough to wash away the days’ worth of bad breath-producing bacteria.
 Patients have spoken to their dentist about tongue rejuvenation.
 It is an up and coming treatment that removes the bacteria layer off of the patient’s tongue.
 It is not for everyone, but for those who are serious about regaining their confidence, it is worth checking in to.

 Visiting your dentist annually for an exam is ideal.
 We strive not only to make your visits comfortable, but also pleasant.
-Contact Family 1st Dental at (402) 644-3177 today!
+Contact one of our dentist clinic locations today!

 Posted on: Tuesday, June 27, 2017